-8. Presumptive Eligibility
+8. Hospital-Based Presumptive Eligibility

-Individuals receiving services at a qualified hospital, or other entity identified in the West Virginia Medicaid State Plan - Comprehensive Behavioral Health Centers, Free Clinics and Federally Qualified Health Centers, may apply for Medicaid with the assistance of an Authorized Employee (AE).
-Qualified entities may elect to provide Presumptive Eligibility (PE) determinations to individuals who are without any other form of health coverage.
-Presumptive financial eligibility is not permitted for any other program and is unrelated to Presumptive Medical decisions for the Medical Review Team (MRT).
+Individuals receiving services at a qualified hospital who are interested in applying for Medicaid may apply with the assistance of an Authorized Hospital Employee (AHE).
+Hospitals may elect to provide Hospital-Based Presumptive Eligibility (HBPE) determinations to individuals who are without any other form of health coverage.
+Presumptive financial eligibility (PE) is not permitted for any other program.
+It is unrelated to Presumptive Medical decisions for the Medical Review Team (MRT).
 Eligibility is established on date of determination.
 Back-dating does not apply to this provision.